 Adele smiled.
-Indeed, Lt.
-Ganse had retorted sharply--though she suspected you needed to be either an RCN officer or a Cinnabar aristocrat to read that into the exchange.
+Indeed, Lieutenant Gansehad retorted sharply-though she suspected you needed to be either an RCN officer or a Cinnabar aristocrat to read that into the exchange.

 Still smiling, Daniel rose from his console and looked past Blantyre to Midshipman Vesey.
-"So, Vesey...," he said.
+"So, Vesey . . "he said.
 "Do you have a course plotted to the Housmann System already?"